*This post may contain affiliate links. Please see my disclosure for more details!*

 Chocolate & vanilla marble cupcakes with chocolate buttercream frosting!
 Heavenly little treats for all the cake lovers out there!

-There’s just something ridiculously satisfying about marble cake, isn’t there?
-That moment when you slice or bite into it and see the two flavours all swirled together… perfection.
+There’s something ridiculously satisfying about marble cake, isn’t there?
+That moment when you slice or bite into it and see the two flavours all swirled together… pure perfection.
 But marble cake in cupcake form?
 Even better.
-I feel slightly less guilty eating one (or two…), and honestly, cupcakes are just my forever weakness.
+I feel slightly less guilty eating one (or two…), and honestly, cupcakes are my forever weakness.

 I went for classic flavours, chocolate and vanilla because they’re timeless, comforting, and always a crowd-pleaser. but you can mix and match flavours to your heart’s content.
 Lemon & blueberry, berry & pistachio, white chocolate & raspberry… absolutely go wild.